 3.1 Credibility checking

-Besides checking samples and negotiate pricing, use dedicated organizations like the Better Business Bureau (BBB) to make sure there haven’t been any complaints filed against your prospective wholesalers.
+Besides checking samples and negotiate pricing, use dedicated organizations like the Better Business Bureau (BBB) to make sure there haven’t been any complaints filed against your prospective merchants.

-Check social media pages reviews, and implement Social Listening — the monitoring of the wholesaler social media channels for any customer feedback and direct mentions.
+Check social media pages reviews, and implement Social Listening — the monitoring of the merchant social media channels for any customer feedback and direct mentions.

 Also, clarify the following: